House of Commons Page Program

 Senate Page Program

 The Senate of Canada invites you to join its Senate Page team!
 The Senate Page Program offers university students a unique opportunity to work alongside senators within the walls of our Parliament.
 Senate Pages are responsible for a wide variety of activities associated with the good functioning of the legislative process.
 Senate Pages work a minimum of 12 hours per week, Monday to Thursday.
 Pages earn approximately $14,000 on a one year contract, with the possibility of renewal for a second year.
 Students are able to apply during their last year of high school or during their first three years of undergraduate study.
 Applicants to the Senate Page Program are eligible to enroll in any of Carleton’s 20 undergraduate degree programs.
-Application deadline: January 14, 2018.
+Applications to the Senate Page Program are generally due in mid-January.

 - Find out more about the Senate Page Program